probabilistic-numerics/probnum/docs/source/development/example_notebook.md

 ## Checking the Result

-In order to see the result build the documentation locally via:
+In order to view the resulting page from the notebook, build the documentation locally via:
 ```bash
 tox -e docs
 ```